Ebiroll/qemu_esp32/examples/42_pio_ringthing/README.md

 ![image](https://github.com/LilyGO/TTGO-T9-RGB_LED-WM8978/blob/master/Images/image1.jpg)

-# The code in here is based on V1.0
+# The code in here is based on the V1.0 hardware

+Sound is not right, but at least we have some noice.

 # Buttons